mcgnly/DeveloperDocumentation/Support/FAQs.md

 <p>To upgrade your Sensor Modules' Firmware you can use the <a href="https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en" target="_blank"> nrf Master Control Panel</a>.
 We are planning on integrating the Firmware upgrade into the OnBoarding app in a future release.</p>

+<h3> Can I flash the Firmware on my Sensor Modules and install something else?</h3>

+<p>You are able to flash your Sensors' firmware.
+Please have a look at <a href="https://developer.relayr.io/documents/HowTos/Flashing">instructions how to perform that</a>.
+You could install the iBeacon firmware on the sensor modules by following the <a href="https://developer.relayr.io/documents/HowTos/iBeacons">instructions on this page</a>. </p>

 <h3> The Master Module comes with a battery - Does it have to be connected to a power supply at all times?</h3>

 <p>We've discovered that due to a bug in the firmware, the battery charger of the Master Module, which also serves as a voltage regulator, enters an erratic state every ~4 hours, when not connected to a power supply - which eventually results in it disconnecting the WunderBar and breaking off any data transmission.
 This is why we are currently shipping the Master Modules with a battery, which will prevent it from getting to this state.</p>